thomashirtz/pytaurus/README.md

 By default the keys in the files are in the form "D Total Current", however, to make the name more pythonic, they are converted by default to "d_total_current" (by replacing spaces by underscore and removing uppercase).
 It is possible to change the keys by modifing the kwargs `separator: str = '_'` and `lowercase: bool = True`

+## todo

+- Better management of cmd arguments with dict

 ## Requirements
 pandas